Personal Development Baby Steps That Actually Stick

 • List the five people you spend the most time with

-• Ask yourself: “Do I feel energized or drained after seeing them?”
+• Ask: “Energized or drained after seeing them?”

-• Increase time with people who challenge you to grow
+• Add time with people who push you to grow

-This doesn’t mean abandon everyone who disagrees with you.
-It means protect your mental space from people who drain it.
+This isn’t “cut off everyone who disagrees.”
+It’s protecting your mental space from people who empty it.

-5. Eliminate Judgmental People (Even if It’s Awkward)
+5. Set Boundaries With Judgmental People (Even if It’s Awkward)

-Judgmental people judge you because it makes them feel better about their own stagnation.
-They’re not thinking about your growth—they’re protecting their ego.
+People judge you to feel better about their own stagnation.
+It’s ego protection, not feedback about you.

-I had a family member who, every holiday, would ask when I was going to “get a real job” instead of “playing with cameras.”
-After years of defending my choices, I realized—I don’t owe anyone an explanation for my life.
+I had a relative who, every holiday, asked when I’d get a “real job” instead of “playing with cameras.”
+After years of defending myself, I realized I don’t owe anyone a defense of my life.

 How to do it:

-• Set clear boundaries: “I don’t discuss this topic with you.”
+• Set a clear boundary: “I don’t discuss this with you.”

-• Limit exposure (shorter visits, less frequent contact)
+• Limit exposure — shorter visits, less contact

-• Have one honest conversation about how their judgment affects you
+• Have one honest conversation about the impact

 • Accept that some relationships need distance to survive